cosmospkg/cosmos/README.md

 Because sometimes you don’t want a package manager.
 You want a surgical tool.

-- Offline, static, zero-runtime package installs
+- Static, small, zero-runtime package installs
 - No shell dependencies or dynamic linking
-- Built for bootstrapping, initramfs, or minimal distros
+- Built for bootstrapping, initramfs, embedded, or minimal distros

 See the [Design Rationale](https://github.com/cosmospkg/cosmos-docs/blob/main/docs/14-Design-Rationale.md) for more philosophy and tech comparisons.